 The display is very readable at a resolution of 152 x 86 pixels.
-There are various options so you can choose your favourite face and access your complications with one tap.
+There are various options so you can choose your favorite face and access your complications with one tap.

-It’s water-resistant to 50m but it’s best not to take this watch diving or snorkelling.
+It’s water-resistant to 50m, but it’s best not to take this watch diving or snorkeling.
 Light showers at best.